sindresorhus/locate-path/readme.md

 Type: `string`\
 Default: `'file'`\
-Values: `'file' | 'directory'`
+Values: `'file' | 'directory' | 'both'`

-The type of paths that can match.
+The type of path to match.

+- `'file'` - Only match files
+- `'directory'` - Only match directories
+- `'both'` - Match both files and directories

 ##### allowSymlinks